The basic ridge tent

 Their main disadvantage is in head height – even in the largest units there’s limited height in most of the tent.
 This doesn’t matter when you’re using the tent purely for sleeping, but makes it less than ideal for a family holiday in the rain if you can’t walk around inside.

 You'll see plenty of flexible pole tents on site today.
 The basic shape bends a flexible pole into a half circle with both ends fixed to a strong tape or webbing strap running across the base of the tent, often as part of the groundsheet.

 Two flexible poles crossing in the middle give a square dome, three poles a hexagon.
-The sides are more vertical so overall headroom is better across a wider floor area.
+The sides are more vertical so overall headroom is better across a wider floor area than in a ridge tent.
 Stability is good in smaller models but, unlike the ridge tent, domes can get less stable as they scale up in size.

 Geodesic and semi-geodesic

 The term geodesic is a mathematical one.
 Originally a ‘geodesic’ was the shortest route between two points on earth.
 Nowadays, it’s used to describe a tent where the poles criss-cross over the surface, intersecting to form triangles.
 This distributes the stress across the structure, making it the most stable type of tent for extreme weather conditions.
 If you climb Everest, chances are that you will want to take a geodesic tent with you.

 Semi-geodesic tents use similar principles but generally fewer poles for slightly less extreme conditions.
 Nevertheless, they are still normally produced in small sizes for those who are likely to pitch them on mountains or in windy, exposed terrain.